ahakone/microburst/README.md

 Then on, the germ moves on to the next level and finds another host stomach to satisfy its insatiable hunger.
 Every stomach is different and every host eats different types of food.

 The variation in the environment and in the elements present in the stomach will determine the difficulty of a specific level.

+All graphics and music were our original work.